nmk1406/Knowledge-Distillation/README.md

 # Knowledge-Distillation

-Cifar-10 using Knowledge Distillation with torchdistill library
+Applying Knowledge Distillation to the dataset CIFAR-10 with torchdistill library.